lucasonno/java-/README.md

 # description
-You can call it paper-scissors-stone or Rock Paper Scissors !
+You can call it Paper Scissors Stone or Rock Paper Scissors !